 The fashion industry is seeing the beginnings of a biotechnological revolution where living organisms are being used to make clothing, resulting in improved and more sustainable materials.

 Biotechnology already plays an important role in the textile industry.
 Enzymes are used routinely to wash and bleach textiles, to give jeans a denim look or to prevent wool from shrinking.
 A new wave of technology could take this a step further.
-In a not-so-distant future, our clothes will be made and dyed by living organisms, ditching many of the chemical processes that make fashion one of the most polluting industries in the world.
+In a not-so-distant future, our clothes will be made and dyed by living microbes, ditching many of the chemical processes that make fashion one of the most polluting industries in the world.

 Many players around the world are already disrupting the fashion industry with biofabrication.
 I talked to four companies in Europe leading the biological revolution in the fashion industry to find out more about how their technology is changing the way we make clothes.

 Spider silk is known for being a strong, flexible and lightweight material, but it is not possible to farm spiders at an industrial scale.
 Based in Germany, AMSilk uses genetically engineered bacteria to get around that problem.
 Inside fermentation bioreactors, the bacteria produce spider silk protein, which is then spun into fibers, creating a brand new material with unique properties.

 “In textiles, we haven’t seen a truly new material in decades,” CEO Jens Klein told me.
 AMSilk just celebrated the launch of the first product made with this spider silk — a luxury watch strap.
 The company is working in several other products using the spider silk fibers, including biodegradable sneakers for Adidas.

 “In terms of design, you can tune the material properties from a molecular level, granting you significantly more control over the final product than is possible with traditional materials,” said Klein.
 From a sustainability perspective, the material doesn’t need any animal or petroleum input.